Bankrupt San Bernardino hires new manager for California city

-LOS ANGELES (Reuters) - Crisis-hit San Bernardino, California, picked a new city manager on Friday at a critical time in its quest to get bankruptcy protection from a federal court.
+LOS ANGELES, Feb 15 (Reuters) - Crisis-hit San Bernardino, California, picked a new city manager on Friday at a critical time in its quest to get bankruptcy protection from a federal court.

 San Bernardino was forced to look for a new city manager after its acting city manager, Andrea Travis-Miller, quit.